Kim Kardashian Breaks Her Silence About Kanye’s Recent Behaviors

-Kim Kardashian West broke her silence about her husband, Kanye West’s recent behaviors via her Instagram stories on Wednesday.
-The reality wrote about her husband’s “complicated” mental illness.
+Kim Kardashian West broke her silence about her husband, Kanye West’s recent behaviors, via her Instagram stories on Wednesday.
+The reality actress wrote about her husband’s “complicated” mental illness.

 “As many of you know, Kanye has bi-polar disorder.
 Anyone who has this or has a loved one in their life who does, knows how incredibly complicated and painful it is to understand.”

-The reality star has not spoken out to protect the privacy of her husband and children however, the reality actress decided that now was the time.

-“Today, I feel like I should comment on it because of the stigma and misconceptions about mental health.”
+The reality star has not spoken out previously to protect the privacy of her husband and children.
+However, Kim decided that now was the time “because of the stigma and misconceptions about mental health.”

 Kim explained that her family was unable to do too much to assist the rapper as he was facing his struggles.